Emma is a writer & editor from the United States. She's currently living in Europe to learn and write about her favorite places full time.

 Seasons turn rapidly in Iceland.
 September is considered the only real autumn month before winter sets in.
 However, Mother Nature more than makes up for the short season with incredible fall colors.

 Head to Iceland’s birch forests to discover beautiful shades of red, gold, and green.
 Hikes through Thingvellir National Park or Heiðmörk Nature Reserve are the ultimate fall fantasy.

-Your best bet for catching the lights is one of our Northern Lights tour.
+Your best bet for catching the lights is one of our Northern Lights tours.
 Each night, expert aurora guides head out with visitors to hunt down the lights.
-Anyone can check the weather and aurora forecasts, but it’s our guides who have the inside scoop of best places to see the Northern Lights!
+Anyone can check the weather and aurora forecasts, but it’s our guides who have the inside scoop on the best places to see the Northern Lights!